FrBocs/is-deltarune-on-discount-bot/README.md

 trigger it manually.
 Check the run log for errors, and check Telegram for a message if the tracked game happens to be on sale.

-That's it — from now on it runs automatically on the schedule you set.
+That's it, from now on it runs automatically on the schedule you set.

 ## Customizing